Tompkins Table Rankings 2022 for Cambridge colleges

 The number of applications is higher than the number of acceptances at Clare Hall, Emmanuel College, Jesus College, King’s College, St. John’s, and Trinity College.
 Check the full list here.

-Which Cambridge college is the smallest?
+Which Cambridge College is the smallest?

 Peterhouse College has approximately 110 undergraduate students per year, making it the smallest undergraduate college at Cambridge University.
 Peterhouse is also the oldest Cambridge college, founded in 1284 by Hugh de Balsham.
 Read Pros and Cons of Peterhouse College.